 - A specific bequest leaves a specified amount of money or a specific asset to the organization.
 This type of bequest is particularly appropriate in the case of smaller bequests.

 - A percentage bequest specifies the percentage of your estate that will go to the organization.

 Thank you for considering making a bequest to the Visual Arts Center of Richmond.
-If you have questions about joining the Elisabeth Scott Bocock Legacy Society, please contact VisArts’ special events manager, Lizzie Oliver, at (804) 353-0094, ext.
+If you have questions about joining the Elisabeth Scott Bocock Legacy Society, please contact VisArts’ manager of individual giving, Lizzie Oliver, at (804) 353-0094, ext.
 227 or [email protected] All inquiries are confidential.